 Juvenile Indigent Defense Delivery System

 New Mexico provides counsel to indigent youth through a state-funded Public Defender Department that provides trial level representation through district offices located around the state.
-The public defender represents juveniles accused of delinquent acts that carry a possible sentence of incarceration.
+The public defender represents children accused of delinquent acts that carry a possible sentence of incarceration.
 N.M.
 Stat.
 Ann. § 31-15-12(A).
 Representation includes appeals and post-conviction proceedings.
 N.M.
 Stat.
-Ann. § 31-16-13.
+Ann. § 31-16-3(B).

 New Mexico youth have a right to a trial by jury “in proceedings on petitions alleging delinquency when the offense alleged would be triable by jury if committed by an adult.
 If a jury is demanded and the child is entitled to a jury trial, the jury’s function is limited to that of trier of the factual issue of whether the child committed the alleged delinquent acts.
 If no jury is demanded, the hearing shall be by the court without a jury.”
 N.M.
 Stat.
 Ann. § 32A-2-16(A).

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
 New Mexico’s juvenile court rules are called the New Mexico Children’s Court Rules.

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.